 Use this section to change the Line Strokes, or joining.

-Format Line Chart in Power BI Plot Area
+Format Line Chart Plot Area

 You can add Images as the Background of a Line Chart using this Plot Area section.
 For the demonstration purpose, we added one image as the Plot Area Background.